CodeLikeAGirl18/compSys-e2019-pub/coursedescription.md

 ## Study ambassadors
 The second year study ambassadors will can help you find a find a groups, if you are missing one.
 They can also be the link to the study administration; if there is something you are in doubt about and feel better to ask a fellow student, they are available.
+One of them will always be available at the Friday cafées.

 The study ambassadors are:
 * Mathias Graae Larsen <cala@di.ku.dk>
+* Duc Minh Tran <minh@di.ku.dk>

 ## Teaching Material